NikolayRag/dmxx/README.md

 #### Filtered transitions

-Filtering is applied to make smooth output transition, mostly visible when switching between adjacent low values on bright emitters.
+Filtering is applied to make smooth output transition.

 Default transition time is taken so, that switching is smooth visually but no more - to leave fast switching of significant ranges available at the same time.

+Issue: Noticable steps still will be visible when brightness is changed at low values with very smooth filtering on low resolution.
+Use up to 16bit resolution for that cases.

 todo: *Subject to change to controllable curve*